chutterbox/chutter/README.md

 ###api

 * right now the api endpoint is https://www.chutter-api.com/api/v1
-* you can either sign up, or use a dummy account "user@gmail.com", pw: asdfghjkl;
+* you can either sign up, or use a dummy account "user", pw: asdfghjkl;
-* there are also duplicate dummy accounts from 1-100: user#{n}@gmail.com, example user40@gmail.com
+* there are also duplicate dummy accounts from 1-100: user#{n}, example user40

 # angular-seed with HAML, CoffeeScript, SASS and Cucumber